kohlhofer/Crossings/chapters/chapter-06.md

 Another glass appears, pushed his way without comment.
 He drinks again, the burn settling in his chest.
 The room grows warmer, or perhaps the alcohol makes it seem so.
 Conversations resume, quiet and broken.

 A woman enters, her coat soaked through, her shoes squelching on the floor.
 She looks around, finds no welcome, and leaves again.
 The door slams behind her, shaking the windows.
-Harlan mutters something about keeping the cold out, then returns to his bottle.
+Harlan mutters something about keeping the damp out, then returns to his bottle.

 He watches it all, saying nothing.
 The room is full of people who have nowhere else to go, nothing else to do.
 They drink because it helps, or because it doesn't matter, or because the alternative is worse.

 Time passes.
 The glasses multiply, empty and forgotten.
 Lila's humming grows louder, more discordant.
 Amos continues his muttered conversation with the floor.
 The man by the door returns to his weeping.
 Others come and go, faces blurred by alcohol and shadow.

 Eli stands abruptly, fishing more coins from her pocket.
 She counts them in her palm, then laughs at what she sees.
 "Easy come," she says to no one.
 She heads for the door, but stops, turns back.
 "River's not frozen yet."
 Her eyes are bright with something—alcohol, mischief, or both.
-She disappears into the cold.
+She disappears into the dim evening air.

 He leaves before dark, the sound of laughter and argument fading behind him.
-The cold air hits him, clearing his head, sharpening his vision.
-He stumbles once on the uneven path, steadies himself on a fence post, the night air biting and brisk.
+The night air hits him, clearing his head, sharpening his vision.
+He stumbles once on the uneven path, steadies himself on a fence post, the night air heavy with distant wood smoke.
 Above, clouds gather thick and heavy.
 The river flows unchanged, its current moving steady and sure toward the sea.

 Behind him, the bar continues its nightly ritual.
 The lights burn dim, the voices carry on, and the bottles empty one by one.